What does FDIC mean?

 We’ve all heard the term FDIC, but what does it mean and how does it keep your money safe?
 We’ve got the definition and answers to questions you might have.

 FDIC stands for the Federal Deposit Insurance Corporation and its goal is to help “maintain stability and confidence in the nation’s financial system.”
-Since it was created in 1933, “no depositor has lost a penny of insured funds as a result of a failure.”1
+According to the FDIC, since it was created in 1933, “no depositor has lost a penny of insured funds as a result of a failure.”

 Almost every bank in the nation is FDIC insured.
 U.S Bank is a member of the FDIC.